SFGuide

 THE SPOTS

-Lion Dance Cafe, a vegan Chinese-Singaporean spot in downtown, serves food that'll inspire you to do a happy dance every time you take a bite.
+Lion Dance Cafe, a Chinese-Singaporean spot in downtown, serves a fully vegan menu that will make you forget meat exists.
 This place for plant-based dishes has gone through a few iterations over the years, but it's now a full-service sit-down restaurant serving incredible dishes from a rich laksa to mushroom goreng.
 Make sure to get their signature A.S.S. (almond, sesame, and shallot, naturally) cookies for dessert.

 Lovely’s serves fantastic smashburgers on a vibey outdoor patio shared with Two Pitchers Brewing Company.
-The keys to their greatness: a squishy sesame seed roll that soaks up all of the juices from the meat, the creamy house sauce, and the caramelized patty that pretty much melts in your mouth.
-After your first visit, you’ll probably wake up every night at 3am, inexplicably craving one like clockwork.
-If you’re not in the mood for a burger, Lovely’s also has a fantastic hot chicken sandwich, plus flaky fish and chips, hot dogs, soft serve, and sundaes.
+The keys to their greatness: a squishy sesame seed roll that soaks up all of the juices from the meat, creamy house sauce, and a caramelized patty that pretty much melts in your mouth.
+After your first visit, you’ll probably wake up every night at 3am, inexplicably craving one.
+If you’re not in the mood for a burger, Lovely’s does a fantastic hot chicken sandwich, plus flaky fish and chips, hot dogs, soft serve, and sundaes.

-If you've ever considered getting a garlic bulb tattooed on your left rib, you'll be a fan of the garlic toum from Shawarmaji, a counter-service Jordanian-style shawarma spot in Uptown.
-The thick, pungent toum is made with canola oil, lemon juice, and what tastes like an Olympic pool-sized amount of garlic.
-It's used in their fantastic chicken shawarma wrap—which is thinner and longer (like, forearm-length long) than most you’ll find in the Bay.
-Chicken is marinated in yogurt and spices, and slow-roasted on a vertical spit until juicy and crispy on the outside.
-It's wrapped up in a flatbread with that toum, cucumber pickles, and optional fries, and griddled until golden-brown.
+If you've ever considered getting one of those candles shaped like a garlic bulb, you'll be a fan of the garlic toum from Shawarmaji, a counter-service Jordanian shawarma spot.
+The thick, pungent toum is made with canola oil, lemon juice, and what tastes like a pool-sized amount of garlic.
+It's used in their fantastic chicken shawarma wrap—which is thinner and longer (like, forearm-length long) than most wraps you’ll find in the Bay.
+Chicken is marinated in yogurt and spices and slow-roasted on a spit until juicy and crispy.
+It's then wrapped up in a flatbread with that toum, pickles, and (optional) fries, and griddled until golden brown.

-This small restaurant is located on a residential corner in nearby Ivy Hill—just a few minute's drive from the lake—and focuses on Lao, Thai, and Vietnamese specialties.
-Come with a group and order the Champa Sampler (a name we’d get tattooed on our left rib), which shows off the restaurant’s star dishes—Lao sausages, fried rice ball salad, crispy spring rolls, and lettuce wraps.
+Champa Garden is located on a residential corner in Ivy Hill and is the spot for Lao, Thai, and Vietnamese specialties that are bright, flavorful, and just really damn good.
+The best move is coming here with people you like, and kicking off this casual lunch or dinner with the Champa Sampler (a name we’d get tattooed on our left rib).
+It’s served on a plate shaped like a boat, and shows off the restaurant’s greatest hits—Lao sausages, fried rice ball salad, crispy spring rolls, and lettuce wraps.

 If you’ve ordered a mezcal margarita at any point in the last month, there’s a very good chance you’ll want to become a regular at Odin.
 The mezcalería near Jack London Square has an impressive 300+ collection of agave spirits, plus excellent cocktails, mezcal flights, and Happy Hour with a mezcal special of the day.
-Odin is a rebrand of the Mexican restaurant Nido, and now pop-up Tacos El Precioso is a permanent fixture here, serving light, bright Mexican dishes.
+Odin is a rebrand of the Mexican restaurant Nido, and they're serving light, bright Mexican shareable plates, like queso fundido, quesadillas, and asada tacos.
 Odin’s updated interiors are dark, and dare we say sexy, with slate-colored walls, hand-shaped chairs, and long church pews.
 It’s exactly where we want to be sitting while we drink chilled coupes filled with tequila, chilis, and orange bitters.

-We head to this American spot in Oakland's Lake Merritt to have weekend brunch and pitchers of mimosas on their spacious patio.
+We head to this American spot on the edge of the lake to have weekend brunch and pitchers of mimosas on their spacious patio.
 Morning options include challah french toast, eggs benedicts, chilaquiles, and more.
 They also serve dinner, if you’re looking to eat something good and also get your fresh air quota later in the day.
 We like the solid "mini burgers" filled with fried chicken or pork belly, and the herbed garlic french fries.

 The always buzzing Lakeshore location of the worker-owned bakery is home to pastries, bread, and excellent scones that are nice and moist inside.
 They also serve daily-changing vegetarian pizzas on tangy sourdough crusts—you can get one half-baked and finish off in your oven at home.
 Arizmendi is the perfect spot to load up your tote bag with muffins, croissants, and cinnamon-sugar twists en route to the lake.

 If you only make one good decision today, let it be getting the fried chicken at Aburaya.
 A second good decision: ordering it with dry seasonings like the umami salt or garlic miso.
-The izakaya in downtown is a fantastic spot for lunch or dinner, and has other great dishes like oyakodon, fried tofu with miso ranch dressing, and tater tots finished off with katsuo bushi.
-They’re currently open for takeout only.
+The downtown izakaya is a fantastic spot for lunch or dinner, and has other great dishes like oyakodon, fried tofu with miso ranch dressing, and tater tots finished off with katsuo bushi.

 Leaning Tower has been around for years and is instantly recognizable by the Italy-themed mural painted on the outside wall.
 Inside, Leaning Tower does really good thin-crust pies that are made with quality ingredients, have nicely charred edges, and come in 12- or 16-inch sizes.
 The pizza spot serves other things too, like housemade bread, pastries, and espresso drinks from nearby roasters Haddon Hill Cafe.